AI Ethics in Education: What Teachers Need to Know [2026]Students engaged in a classroom discussion about AI ethics and responsible technology use

 What are common mistakes when using AI marking tools?

 Using AI grades without checking for bias is a mistake.
-Uploading learner data to free platforms risks privacy.
-Teachers should use AI outputs as a starting point (Holmes et al., 2023).
-Final decisions remain with professional judgement (Smith, 2024).
+Uploading learner data to free or unapproved platforms risks privacy.
+Teachers should use AI outputs as a starting point, then check accuracy, tone, fairness and next steps before sharing anything with learners.
+Final decisions remain with professional judgement.

 Further Reading